sagar-spkt/WorkflowSchedule/README.md

 ```
 .
+├── docs
+│   └── *
 ├── .gitignore
+├── Makefile
+├── README.md
+└── src
     ├── main.cpp
-├── Makefile
     └── workflow
         ├── all.h
         ├── graph.h
         └── schedule.h
 ```

+- **docs/\***: Documentation for algorithm analysis, design, and implementation.
 - **.gitignore**: Configuration file for Git to ignore certain files or directories.
+- **Makefile**: A makefile for compiling and building the project.
+- **README.md**: This file is what you think it is.
+- **src**
   - **main.cpp**: The main program demonstrating the workflow optimization problem.
-- **Makefile**: A makefile for compiling and building the project.
   - **workflow**
     - **all.h**: Header file for including all workflow-related components.
     - **graph.h**: Header file containing the definitions for the workflow graph and related structures.
     - **schedule.h**: Header file with classes for scheduling the workflow on multiple machines.

 ## Build and Run